quantumghent/TensorTutorials/lectures/2-MatrixProductStates/MatrixProductOperators.md

 For quantum systems in one spatial dimension, the construction of MPOs boils down to the ability to write a sum of local operators in MPO-form.
-The resulting operator has a very specific structure, and is often referred to as a "Jordan block" MPO.
+The resulting operator has a very specific structure, and is often referred to as a *Jordan block MPO*.

 ### Jordan Block MPOs